Our Centre is open Monday – Friday from 8:30 am – 4:00 pm. The Centre is closed on weekends and on all statutory and civic holidays.

 Members can rent a locker (located on our lower level) for $14/year (half locker) or $28/year (full locker).
 Members are responsible for providing their own locks.
 Please see the front desk to reserve your locker.

 Donations of gently used books and clothing are accepted and greatly appreciated.
 To make a donation of books, please drop them off in our library located on the 1st level next to the main washrooms.
-To donate clothing, handbags and shoes, please drop them off during the store’s operating hours with a volunteer sales associate.
+To donate clothing please drop them off during the store’s operating hours with a volunteer sales associate.
 If this is not possible, please make advanced arrangements with Front Reception.
 Please ensure that the donations of clothing are cleaned and sized.
+(We are currently not accepting shoes or accessories.)

 Adults over the age of 55 who are independent and capable of looking after their own affairs while at the Centre are eligible to become members.
 There is no geographic restriction to becoming a member.